majid4466/high-liquidity/README.md

   - before 1516959500
   - using y5xo7s93sk as receiver-tag
-  - making PoP available with token e6rew34njt57dsq Bob makes the payment.
+  - making PoP available with token e6rew34njt57dsq

+Bob makes the payment.

-When the payment is processed, bob clicks on "Check Proof-of-Payment" on Escrow site Escrow server checks the result by sending a request to https://pop.skrill.com/e6rew34njt57dsq Escrow server receives the following response:
+When the payment is processed, Bob clicks on "Check Proof-of-Payment" on Escrow site Escrow server checks the result by sending a request to https://pop.skrill.com/e6rew34njt57dsq Escrow server receives the following response:
 ```